-Your company’s closure via liquidation, whether solvent or insolvent, will require you as the director to instruct a licensed and regulated insolvency practice such as Wilson Field for advice to carry out these processes for you.
+Your company’s closure via liquidation, whether solvent or insolvent, will require you as the director to instruct a licensed and regulated insolvency practice such as ourselves for advice to carry out these processes for you.

 The liquidator’s role in CVL

 After your company enters into a CVL, we will collect any assets and realise them to turn them into cash.
 This will be paid to your company’s creditors on a pro rata basis after agreed costs and fees have been deducted.